COSC111-sudoku-solver/sudoku-solver/README.md

 4. [nytimes sodoku](https://www.nytimes.com/puzzles/sudoku/hard)
 5. [sudoku.com](https://sudoku.com/)

-And from testing, it seems like it's best if the image's resolution is not too high while not too low either.
+And from testing, it seems like it's best if the image's resolution is not too high while not being too low either.

 First take a screenshot of a sudoku board from an online website as such: